afourmy/pyNMS/README.md

 ## 3D display

-There are 3 layers in NetDim: the physical layer (Ethernet and WDM fiber trunks), the logical layer ("routes", i.e logical links), and the traffic layer (traffic links).
+There are 3 layers in pyNMS: the physical layer (Ethernet and WDM fiber trunks), the logical layer ("routes", i.e logical links), and the traffic layer (traffic links).
 In order to enhance network visualization, it is possible to have a per-layer view of the network.
 Nodes are drawn at all 3 layers, and connected with a dashed line to further improve the display.